 All these services are available at your local sexual health clinic – sometimes called a genito-urinary medicine (GUM) clinic.
 You can go to a sexual health clinic whatever your age, gender and sexual orientation.
 It doesn't matter whether you have any symptoms.

 NHS sexual health clinics in Thurrock are run by a social enterprise organisation called Provide.

 Go to the Thurrock Sexual Health Service website for more information.

 Support for young people

 You might feel embarrassed, but there's no need – the staff at these clinics are used to testing for all kinds of infections.
 It's their job and they won't judge you.
-They should do their best to explain everything to you and make you feel at ease.
+They will do their best to explain everything to you and make you feel at ease.

-They might need to tell other healthcare services if they think that you or another young person is at risk of harm, but they will talk to you before they do this.
+They might need to tell other healthcare services if they think you or another young person is at risk of harm, but they will talk to you before they do this.

-GUM services include:
+Other sexual health services include:

 - screening and vaccination for Hepatitis B

 - partner notification – if a partner needs to be contacted for testing